 At the end of each day, speakers participated in an interactive live panel session, with attendees asking the questions.
 The panels were led by BBC Broadcaster, Deborah Mackenzie and communications guru, Norma Johnston.

 Recordings of the each session from the conference are now available.
 See the conference programme for details of each session.
-To request access to the recordings, please contact IFC CEO, Bill King.
+To request access to the recordings, please contact IFCo CEO, Bill King.